the ms. mayhem story /

 Yvie Oddly and Jehovah Thickness at Denver PrideFest June 2017.
 Photo by Ali Mai.

 I was born in Denver raised in the surrounding suburbs.
 I graduated from MSU Denver with a degree in journalism and a minor in political science.
 I was the news editor of the university’s newspaper The Metropolitan for two years and an intern at The Daily Camera and The Sentinel.
 I’m that person who argues about politics at the bar, like the time I won a debate with my ex about federal taxes and he keyed both sides of my car.

 I am a native Coloradan with a bachelor’s in international affairs from the University of Colorado at Boulder.
 I’ve worked with the Peace Corps as a literacy specialist in Uganda and a language instructor in China.
 I’ve also recently accepted a fellowship at NYU to receive a master’s in writing.
 If you have an intramural soccer team who is looking for a player I’m interested!

-In addition to writing for Ms. Mayhem, I’m also a reporter for BizWest.
 I grew up in Colorado and have covered Aurora, Denver and now Boulder Valley and Northern Colorado.
-I studied journalism at MSU Denver, covering news and feature stories in the Denver Metro area for The Metropolitan, where I served as photo editor from 2017 to 2018 before a year-long run as editor-in-chief.
+I studied journalism at MSU Denver, covering news and feature stories in the Denver Metro area for The Metropolitan, where I served as photo editor from 2017 to 2018 before a year-long run as editor in chief.
 Before my current roles, I interned and freelanced as a photojournalist for Sentinel Colorado in Aurora.
 I’m also an acting board member in the SPJ Colorado Pro Chapter, serving as secretary since 2019.

 CONTRIBUTING PHOTOGRAPHER & VIDEOGRAPHER /